Christy (TV series): Storyline and characters

-The show starred Kellie Martin as Christy Huddleston, a new teacher arriving to the fictional Appalachian village of Cutter Gap, Tennessee, in 1912.
+The show starred Kellie Martin as Christy Huddleston, a new teacher arriving in the fictional Appalachian village of Cutter Gap, Tennessee, in 1912.
 The villagers have old-fashioned ways.
-For example, they maintain rules and vengeances similar to the Highland clans of old Scotland.
+For example, they maintain rules and vengeance similar to the Highland clans of old Scotland.
 They also have a strong belief in folk medicine.
-At the same time many of their ways are portrayed in an idealized fashion as well.
-The show emphasized their culture by making Christy, and most of the main cast, outsiders in one fashion or the other.
-These "outsiders" included a minister, David Grantland (played by Randall Batinkoff); and Quaker missionary woman Alice Henderson, played by Tyne Daly.
+At the same time, many of their ways are portrayed in an idealized fashion.
+The show emphasized their culture by making Christy and most of the main cast to be outsiders in one fashion or another.
+These "outsiders" included a minister, David Grantland, played by Randall Batinkoff; Quaker missionary woman Alice Henderson, played by Tyne Daly; and physician, Dr. Neil MacNeill (played by Stuart Finlay McLennan), who while born and raised in Cutter Gap, also grew up and was educated outside of the Appalachia.
 The television show maintained the book's romance novel element by showing Christy drawn both to the minister and the doctor.

 The show's last episode was a cliffhanger concerning Christy's fate in the town and with the two rival male love interests.
 Later TV movies resolved the love triangle according to the ending of the novel.

 Christy was developed for television by Emmy Award-winning writer Patricia Green.
+Executive producer Ken Wales used his life savings and mortgaged his home to buy the rights to produce the TV series.

 Reception and cancellation

 The show received mixed reviews from critics.
-Writing for the Washington Post, Tom Shales said: "It is earnest, well intentioned, based on a beloved book by Catherine Marshall, handsomely photographed, wholesome as a tea cozy, cute as a kitten and almost unspeakably humdrum."
+Writing for the Washington Post, Tom Shales said: "It is earnest, well intentioned, based on a beloved book by Catherine Marshall, handsomely photographed, wholesome as a tea cozy, cute as a kitten, and almost unspeakably humdrum."
 He criticized the performances of Martin and Batinkoff.

 John J. O’Connor of the New York Times was more positive.
 "This is an impressive production," he wrote.
 "The cast is generally quite good; Ms. Martin is extraordinary, making Christy's fresh-faced innocence utterly captivating on these beautiful and sometimes dangerous mountains."
 Howard Rosenberg of the Los Angeles Times called it "highly appealing" and "too nice to pick apart."

 The series developed a loyal following among readers of the novel and families.
-It was an initial ratings success, with the pilot episode placing fifth in the weekly Nielsen ratings and inspiring hundreds of letters to CBS from grateful viewers.
-But it later faltered, as it came on in a period of two years where CBS lost strong affiliates to Fox due to NFL football rights and issues with CBS that had built up years before.
+It was an initial ratings success, with the pilot episode placing fifth in the weekly Nielsen ratings and inspiring hundreds of letters to CBS from grateful viewers, but it later faltered, as it came on in a period of two years where CBS lost strong affiliates to Fox due to NFL football rights and issues with CBS that had built up years before.
 Episodes were also expensive to produce, with each installment costing $1.2 million despite generating advertising revenues of only $900,000, in part because it performed poorly among young urban viewers most highly sought by advertisers.
 The series was cancelled by the network to make way for an attempt to program for younger audiences, but the show's fanbase remained strong despite the cancellation.